-• With a VGA cable: • With a DVI-D cable: Your computer must be equipped with a DVI-D input socket.
-1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer.
-1. Take a DVI-D cable and connect one end to the DVI-D output socket of the computer.
-Connect Connect the other end of the VGA cable to the D - the other end of the cable to the DVI-D signal SUB/COMP.
-IN signal input socket on the input socket on the projector. projector.
+1 / • With a VGA cable: • With a DVI-D cable: l· With a HDMI cable: Your computer must be equipped with a DVI-D output socket.
+Your computer must be equipped with a HDMI output socket.
+1. Take a VGA cable and connect one end to the D-Sub output 1.
+Take a DVI-D cable and connect one end to the DVI-D 1.
+Take a HDMI cable and connect one end to the socket of the computer. output socket of the computer.
+HDMI socket of the Connect the other end of the Connect the other end of the computer.
+Connect the VGA cable to the D-SUB / 1 cable to the DVI-D signal input other end of the cable to the COMP.
+IN signal input socket socket on the projector.
+HDMI signal input socket on the projector. on the projector.
+2 If you wish to use the remote page Jing function take a USB cable and con - nec t the larger end to the USB port

-- 3. If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
+- 2. If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the •<- (USB) socket on the projector.
+See "Remote paging operations" on page 35 for details. - 3.
+If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.

 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 42 for details.
+See "Audio Settings" on page 44 for details.